Honey vs Sugar: The Sweet Dilemma Your Glucose Does Not Expect

 Raw honey: the superfood your baby shouldn't even smell ๐Ÿผ

 Raw honey preserves all its magical compounds, but it also harbors an unwelcome guest: the bacterium Clostridium botulinum.
-For adults it is harmless, but in babies under one year old it produces a toxin that sends them straight to the hospital.
-So, if your child crawls and sees the jar, better hide it.
-Don't say we didn't warn you: antioxidants are fine, but gastroenteritis isn't that cool.
+For adults, it is harmless, but in babies under one year old, it produces a toxin that sends them straight to the hospital.
+So, if your child is crawling and sees the jar, better hide it.
+Don't say we didn't warn you: antioxidants are fine, but gastroenteritis is not so cool.